Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 • 2 cloves garlic, minced

-• 700ml tomato passata
+• 700 ml tomato passata

-• 2 tbsp tomato paste
+• 2 tablespoons tomato paste

-• 100ml red wine (optional)
+• 100 ml red wine (optional)

-• 1 tbsp capers, rinsed
+• 1 tablespoon capers, rinsed

-• 1 tsp dried oregano
+• 1 teaspoon dried oregano

-• 100ml extra virgin olive oil
+• 100 ml extra virgin olive oil

-• Salt, pepper, chili flakes to taste
+• Salt, pepper, and a pinch of chili flakes

 Method

-It’s sunshine in a bowl — proof that Puglia’s soul doesn’t depend on meat, but on time, love, and oil.
+It is sunshine in a bowl — proof that Puglia’s soul doesn’t depend on meat, but on time, love, and oil.

 The Spirit of Sunday